esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

   - GeoTIFF format stores a **broad range of georeferencing information**, catering to geographic as well as projected coordinate systems.

-> ## Discuss GeoTIFF format
+> ## Why GeoTIFF format
 >
-> You work with some geo-spatial data for a project in your community.
+> You work with some geospatial data for a project in your community.
-> You choose GeoTIFF format for the data.
+> You choose the GeoTIFF format for the data.
 > Your colleague asks:
 >
-> 1. why did you choose GeoTIFF format?
+> 1. Why did you choose the GeoTIFF format?
-> 2. does this format help to make FAIR data?
+> 2. Does this format help to make the data FAIR?
 >
 >> ## Solution
 >>
 >> 1. You found that GeoTIFF format is the standard in your research community and
 >> therefore interoperable and reusable for anyone.
 >> GeoTIFF format is independent of computer’s architecture, operating system, and graphics hardware.
->> Also, GeoTIFF format can contain both data and geographic information.
+>> Also, the GeoTIFF format can contain both data and geographic information.
 >>
->> 2. Therefore, yes, GeoTIFF format helps to have FAIR data.
+>> 2. Therefore, yes, the GeoTIFF format helps to make the data FAIR.
 > {: .solution}
 {: .challenge}